burtlo/ruby-automation/day_01/09_command_line_ux.md

 # ... copying code ...
 ```

-!SLIDE
+!SLIDE title

-# Asking for a destination with Default
+## Asking for a destination with Default

 ```ruby
 destination = ENV['DESTINATION']